 Partial dentures are another option when not all of your teeth need to be removed.
 This is similar to a bridge, but it is not a permanent fixture in your mouth.
 Your dentures may take some time to get used to.
 The flesh colored base of the dentures is placed over your gums.
 Some people say that it feels bulky or that they don't have enough room for their tongue.
 Other times the dentures might feel loose.
 These feelings will affect the way you eat and talk for a little while.

 Over time, your mouth becomes trained to eat and speak with your dentures and they begin to feel more and more like your natural teeth.
 They may never feel perfectly comfortable, but it is much better than the alternative of not having teeth.

-Even though dentures are not real teeth, you should care for them like they are.
-You should brush them to remove plaque and food particles before removing your dentures.
-After they have been removed you should place them directly into room temperature water or a denture cleaning solution.
+Every night you need to take your dentures out.
+We advise patients to rinse them thoroughly then use a denture brush to remove any food particles before rinsing them again.
+Then, you should place them directly into room temperature water or a denture cleaning solution and let them soak overnight.
 Never use hot water because it could warp the dentures.
 Your dentures are delicate, so make sure you are careful when handling them so you don't drop them.
 Also, never try to adjust your dentures yourself.
 You could ruin them, so you should always seek assistance from your dentist if they feel uncomfortable or loose.

 Do I Need to Brush My Mouth Even Though I Have No Teeth?

 You also need to brush your gums, tongue, and the roof of your mouth with a soft toothbrush and toothpaste.
 You can use an antiseptic mouthwash afterwards to kill any lingering bacteria and improve your breath.
 Your dentures should soak all night, then be placed back in the mouth in the morning.

 Photo Left to Right: Pan Family of Five